Myths about bedwetting?

 Ever heard the claim that kids wet the bed out of laziness?

 Or the idea that kids require counseling--talking therapy--in order to break the "habit?"

-Myth: Bedwetting is caused by laziness or a failure to pay attention to body signals
+Myth: Wetting the bed is caused by laziness or a failure to pay attention to body signals

 Reality: Bedwetting occurs during sleep, and research suggests that kids who wet the bed are physiologically different.

 They may be harder to awaken at night.
 In addition, their bodies produce less vasopressin, a hormone that suppresses the production of urine.
 These traits may have a genetic basis, which would explain why nocturnal enuresis seems to run in families.
 For the details, see my guide to bedwetting.

 Myth: Wetting the bed is sign of psychological maladjustment or antisocial tendencies

 Reality: It’s true that bedwetting is sometimes associated with stress.
 But does a child's failure to awaken before urinating indicate that he is psychologically disturbed?
 No.

 This false claim might originate with Freud, who thought urination was erotic and that wetting the bed was a frustrated sexual act.